The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 Outpatient and home detox programmes may also be a viable option if you meet the criteria, allowing you to keep up with family, work and home responsibilities while recovering from an addiction.

-You may also be referred by your GP to any relevant programmes that may be helpful, such as the 12-Step programme and other drug and alcohol action groups.
+You may also be referred by your GP to any relevant support programmes that may be helpful, such as the 12-Step programme and other drug and alcohol action groups.

 If you are a friend or family member of someone with an addiction, you can find support at the various Al-Anon family group meetings dotted throughout Woking.